gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 the time having completed the DTLS Key Management exchange but failing to commit the DTLS Key Context to persistent secure storage could result in loss of the latest DTLS Key Context.
-Therefore, the endpoints SHOULD retain the old restart DTLS key context until it the DTLS Key Management confirms the new ones are committed to secure storage.
+Therefore, the endpoints SHOULD retain the old restart DTLS key context until the DTLS Key Management confirms the new ones are committed to secure storage.
 This can for example be ensure that at key-changes signals to terminate the old DTLS Key Contexts (including the restart) is never